 Bard Graduate Center

-Artstor and the Bard Graduate Center are collaborating to share approximately 2,600 exhibition installation photographs in the Artstor Digital Library.
+Artstor and the Bard Graduate Center are sharing approximately 2,600 exhibition installation photographs in the Artstor Digital Library.

-The Bard Graduate Center (BGC) is a graduate research institute of Bard College specializing in the decorative arts, design history, and material culture.
-The BGC opened in New York City in 1993.
-Its Gallery is an intimate environment for viewing exhibitions curated by the Center's faculty, staff, students, or specialized curatorial consultants, sometimes in collaboration with renowned institutions such as the Metropolitan Museum of Art, Victoria and Albert Museum, and the New-York Historical Society.
+The Bard Graduate Center is an academic unit of Bard College that offers advanced degrees in decorative arts, design history, and material culture.
+Founded in 1993 in New York City, it is comprised of its MA and PhD programs, Gallery, and acclaimed Research Institute.
+Located in a six story townhouse half a block from Central Park, the Gallery is an intimate environment for viewing loan exhibitions curated by the Center’s faculty, staff, students, or specialized curatorial consultants, frequently in collaboration with renowned institutions such as the Metropolitan Museum of Art, Victoria and Albert Museum, and the New-York Historical Society.